peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 To address the CDS/CDNSKEY dichotomy, the NOTIFY(CDS) message (with `qtype=CDS`) is defined to indicate any child-side changes pertaining to an upcoming update of DS records.
-As the child DNS operator generally is unaware of whether the parent consumes CDS records or prefers CDNSKEY, or when that policy changes, it seems advisable to publish both types of records, preferably using automation features of common authoritative nameserver software for ensuring consistency.
+As the child DNS operator generally is unaware of whether the parent registry consumes CDS records or prefers CDNSKEY, or when that policy changes, it seems advisable to publish both types of records, preferably using automation features of common authoritative nameserver software for ensuring consistency.